-PVC pipes can be made into a vertical grow system for strawberries that works amazingly well while maximizing space.
-This setup is perfect for either aquaponic or hydroponic setups.
+PVC pipes can be made into a vertical grow system for strawberries that work amazingly well while maximizing space.
+This setup, built by the folks at Bigelow Brook Farm, is perfect for either aquaponic or hydroponic setups.

-When you’re done, you’ll have alternating pockets down each side of your new grow tower.
+Once this process is finished, the result is a grow tower with alternating pockets down each side.
 To keep water from dripping out the edges of the slits, a collar can be made out of leftover pieces of pipe and glued to each slot opening.

-As you can see, this setup grew beautiful, large strawberry plants its first season in use.
-Check out the video for more details and step by step instructions on how to build a PVC strawberry tower yourself.
+As you can see, this setup grew beautiful, large strawberry plants in its first season in use.
+Check out the video from Bigelow Brook Farm for more details and step-by-step instructions on how to build a PVC strawberry tower yourself.